-Fresh-cut produce (cleaned, cut, washed and sanitized, packaged and refrigerated fruits and vegetables) is an important and ever-expanding food category.
-Consumers demand safe and high quality products that are packaged and distributed to maintain freshness and nutrition, and have extended shelf life, while ensuring good eating quality.
+Consumers demand safe, high quality fresh-cut products that have extended shelf-life, but also good eating quality.
 These demands require that fresh-cut processors and handlers meet rigorous standards.

-This workshop provides an overview of many apects of the production, processing, packaging, distribution and quality assurance of fresh-cut products.
-Participants gain working knowledge of established and new procedures for the fresh-cut product category through topic-related sessions and demonstrations.
-This year, the workshop continued to feature discussions on microbial food safety and the effects of temperature and modified atmospheres on fresh-cut fruit and vegetable quality.
+This workshop provides an intensive and substantive overview of many aspects of fresh-cut production, processing, packaging, distribution and quality assurance.
+Participants gain working knowledge of established and new procedures through topic-related sessions and demonstrations.

 Marketing & Consumer Issues

-- Consumer perception of product quality & safety
+- Consumer perception of produce quality & safety

 - Marketing trends in the fresh-cut category